Effect of spacetime geometry on neutrino oscillations: Neutrino mixing and oscillation: Two neutrinos

-As usual, for a background distribution of non-relativistic fermions, the average for the fermions of type $f$ becomes the number density $n_f$\,.
+The factor with the background fermions can be replaced by its average value by considering the forward scattering amplitude of neutrinos {in a manner analogous to the case of weak interactions~\cite{Wolfenstein:1977ue}}.
+For a background distribution of non-relativistic fermions, the average for the fermions of type $f$ becomes the number density $n_f$\,~\cite{Pal:1989xs,Ghose:2023ttq}.
 Thus the interaction term is

-where $\tilde{n}$ is the related to the number density of the background matter as $\tilde{n} = \sum\limits_{f=e,p,n}\lambda_{f} n_f$\,; it is what we called $\tilde{n}^i_\lambda$ earlier, for $i=\nu\,.$ We now assume that for right handed neutrinos, the torsional coupling is negligible compared to that for left handed neutrinos\footnote{Torsion does not break SU(2), so charged leptons have the same $\lambda_L$ as the corresponding neutrino.
-Similarly, protons and neutrons (or $u$ and $d$ quarks) should have the same $\lambda_L$\,.
+where $\tilde{n}$ is the related to the number density of the background matter as $\tilde{n} = \sum\limits_{f=e,p,n}\lambda_{f} n_f$\,; it is what we called $\tilde{n}^i_\lambda$ earlier, for $i=\nu\,.$ We now assume that for right handed neutrinos, the torsional coupling is negligible compared to that for left handed neutrinos\footnote{In the absence of mixing, fermions in a weak doublet (e.g. $u$ and $d$ quarks) should have the same $\lambda_L$\,.
 It is not necessary to set $\lambda_R = 0$\,, but we will do so for all fermions in this paper, for convenience.
-However, the couplings $\lambda_L$ must be different from one family to another if there is to be an effect on neutrino oscillations.} (i.e. maximally chiral).
+However, the couplings $\lambda_L$ must be different from one {neutrino mass eigenstate} to another if there is to be an effect on neutrino oscillations.} (i.e. maximally chiral).
 Then the contribution to the effective Hamiltonian is

 The mass eigenstates $\ket{\nu_i}$ and the flavor eigenstates $\ket{\nu_{\alpha}}$ are related to each other by